devaryakjha/jellyfin-dart/example/README.md

   }
   ```

-- **MediaBrowser Authentication**: Jellyfin uses a custom authentication header (`X-Emby-Authorization`).
+- **MediaBrowser Authentication**: Jellyfin uses a custom authentication header (`Authorization`).
 You must set DeviceId and Version for all requests:
   ```dart
   // Setup auth (convenience method) client.setMediaBrowserAuth(